|Best overall||Baratza Encore Conical Burr Coffee Grinder||SEE IT||

 This coffee shop–quality flat-burr megabrewer has over 200 grind settings and a giant hopper.

-- Best coffee grinder overall: Baratza Encore Conical Burr Coffee Grinder
+- Best overall: Baratza Encore Conical Burr Coffee Grinder

 - Most stylish: Fellow Ode Brew Grinder